tdilauro/Simplified-wiki/CommonDataModel.md

 *has at least one DeliveryMechanism, through LicensePoolDeliveryMechanism.
 A DeliveryMechanism is the means by which a distributor delivers a book to a Patron.
 There are two parts to a DeliveryMechanism: 1) the DRM scheme implemented by the distributor, and 2) the content type of the book (e.g. Kindle, Nook, etc.).
 *has a RightsStatus, through LicensePoolDeliveryMechanism.
 A RightsStatus represents the terms under which a book has been made available to the public.
 The most common varieties of RightsStatus are 1) in copyright, 2) public domain, and 3) a Creative Commons license.

+### `Complaint`

+Patrons lodge one or more Complaints against a specific LicensePool.
+The purpose of Complaints is to report problems pertaining to         specific books; for example, a Patron can lodge a Complaint stating that a book is incorrectly     categorized or described, or that there is a problem with checking it out, reading, or returning it.

 # Works